Read a letter

 EcoAdapt, founded by a team of some of the earliest adaptation thinkers and practitioners in the field, has one goal - creating a robust future in the face of climate change.
-We bring together diverse players in the conservation, policy, science, and development communities to reshape planning and management in response to rapid climate change.
+We bring together diverse players to reshape planning and management in response to rapid climate change.

 Our main objectives include:

 - Building the field of adaptation by coordinating, magnifying, and making climate change adaptation capacity and resources more accessible.